zblz/naima/docs/sherpa.rst

 fit a variety of data from spatial morphology to forward-folding spectral analysis.
 It is part of the Chandra analysis software pacakage (`CIAO
 <http://cxc.cfa.harvard.edu/ciao/>`_), but it can be easily installed standalone
-by using the `Anaconda Python <http://continuum.io/downloads>`_ distribution.
+by using either the `Anaconda Python <http://continuum.io/downloads>`_ distribution or with pip.

 The `standalone Python version of sherpa
-<http://cxc.cfa.harvard.edu/contrib/sherpa/>`_  can be installed along with
+<https://sherpa.readthedocs.io/>`_  can be installed using Anaconda along with
 Naima as follows::

     $ export PATH=PATH_TO_ANACONDA/bin:$PATH